100-meter dash workouts

-Great, 100-meter dash workouts should put the primary focus on increasing the acceleration, maximum velocity, and speed endurance of a sprinter.
+Purposeful 100-meter dash workouts should put the primary focus of the workouts on increasing the acceleration, maximum velocity, and speed endurance of a sprinter.

 The first of my 100-meter dash workouts is a dual-purpose training session.

 To excel in the 100-meter dash you need both elements.
 This classic 100-meter dash workout will start with acceleration work followed by maximum velocity work.
-The details are:
+The details are below.

 1) Perform a dynamic sprinter warm-up before you begin.
 You can check out the video below to see what you should do to prepare for sprinting.